[Investigation] Did Russia get Nato's cosmic-level secrets?

 Cordon sanitaire

-The story of how Russia might have targeted Nato and EU secrets and what Belgium did to stop it comes at a time of heightened geopolitical tension.
+The story of how Russia might have targeted Nato secrets and what Belgium did to stop it comes at a time of heightened geopolitical tension.

-Russian and Chinese services are said to have hundreds of under-cover operatives in Belgium.
+Russian and Chinese services are believed to have hundreds of under-cover operatives in Belgium.

 And Nato states are also spying on their adversaries in a neo-Cold War, as the leaked Belgian file on military intelligence "officers operational in Russia" showed.